pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # resources.
 The scale up factor is controlled by this parameter, which
 # expresses the ratio of duration between the "import" and "write" steps
 # with full concurrency.
 This can be calculated by using the ratio
-# (import duration/write duration) of a single table of size around 1 GB.
+# (import duration/write duration) of a single table of size around 1 GiB.
 # The exact timing can be found in the log.
 If "import" is faster, the batch
 # size variance is smaller, and a ratio of zero means a uniform batch size.
 # This value should be in the range (0 <= batch-import-ratio < 1).